terminator7/FitnessTracker/README.md

-This is a repo for the fitness Tracker
+This is a repo for the fitness Tracker it is going to be a fun application